 (7) Subregulation (6) does not apply to residential premises to which the provisions of the Strata Titles Act 1985 apply if the strata company relating to the premises provides and maintains adequate lighting, outside of daylight hours, to the main entry to the premises.

 [Regulation 12B inserted: Gazette 3 May 2013 p.
-1752-4.]
+1752-4; amended: Gazette 9 Apr 2019 p.
+1044.]

+12BA.
+Prescribed alterations for s.
+47(4) of Act

+For the purposes of section 47(4) of the Act, prescribed alterations are the following —

+(a) the renovation, alteration or addition of any of the following —

+(i) security alarms and cameras;

+(ii) locks, screens and shutters on windows;

+(iii) security screens on doors;

+(iv) exterior lights;

+(v) locks on gates;

+(b) the pruning of shrubs and trees to improve visibility around the residential premises.

+[Regulation 12BA inserted: Gazette 9 Apr 2019 p.
+1044.]

 12C.
 Social housing tenancy agreement for the purposes of section 71A of Act

 For the purposes of the definition of social housing tenancy agreement in section 71A of the Act, each of the following residential tenancy agreements is prescribed as an agreement that is not a social housing tenancy agreement —